Taranks7/RDM_practicalproject/README.md

 Figure 1.
 RDM for participant 1; 0 represents most similar pairs of stimuli and 0.05 represents least similar pairs.
 ## Set up ##
-- The data are presumed to be at ~/Projects/AVIMA/ **Setting up the environment:**
+**Setting up the environment:**

 ```